thomasem/docker-znc/README.md

 ## Migrating existing ZNC bouncer

 The main thing to make an easy migration is to essentially mount your existing ZNC data directory inside a `znc-conf` container, instead of generating a new configuration.
-To do this, you can simply create a new container and mount your existing directory at the expected datadir for this Docker image (`/var/lib/znc`).
+To do this, you can simply create a new container and mount your existing directory at the expected data directory for this Docker image (`/var/lib/znc`).

 ```
 $ docker run --name znc-conf -v /path/to/znc:/var/lib/znc busybox
 ```

-In this case, you don't necessarily need the `tmaddox/znc` image for your `znc-conf` container, since you're not invoking `znc --make-conf` to generate a new configuration. :)
+In this case, you don't necessarily need the `tmaddox/znc` image for your `znc-conf` container, since you're not invoking `znc --make-conf` to generate a new configuration.
+So, for this example, I just used the `busybox` image. :)

 After you've created your `znc-conf` container, you can create your server container, like described in the [from scratch setup](#from-scratch-setup):